|1997 Small Press Expo|

 These weren't necessarily new when I posted about them -- just something I read recently and liked a lot.
 And for whatever it's worth, here's my only entry from the second half of 1999:

-I've been a fan of Terry Pratchett's Discworld for years, and I've read and enjoyed all of them, but the last couple were slightly below average, so I didn't feel right recommending them here.
+I've been a fan of Terry Pratchett's Discworld for years, and I've read and enjoyed all of them -- to the point I eventually wrote a book about the series -- but the last couple before Carpe Jugulum were slightly below average, so I didn't feel right recommending them here.

 With Carpe Jugulum I don't have that problem.
 It's a good one.